-Thankfully, Luma has intelligence built into its service to help triage and engage your patients.
+Thankfully, Luma Health has intelligence built into its service to help triage and engage your patients.
 Let’s say your patient wants to know about a bill or has a question on insurance coverage.
 We can tag these questions and send them to your staff.
 Pretty smart, right?

 A Smarter Way to Remind Your Patients